 Specializing in psychology for your bachelor’s degree is a typical entry point to the study of counseling.

-As another example of a bachelor’s that can funnel into a counseling master’s, we’ll look at Kaplan University’s Bachelor of Science in Human Services.
+As another example of a bachelor’s that can funnel into a counseling master’s, we’ll look at Purdue University Global’s Bachelor of Science in Human Services.
 This bachelor degree offers emphasis areas (four classes each) in Child and Family Welfare, Gerontology or Human Services Administration.
 In addition to the core courses you’ll take, here’s a sampling of major courses in the program:

 Examples of Major Courses

 - Interpersonal Communications: Focuses on how to properly communicate in professional and personal situations of varying context.
 Influence of perception on communication, verbal and nonverbal elements of interaction, listening, conflict management and the communication of emotions are all topics that are covered.